 I made a video tutorial explaining how I do my Number Talks in Kindergarten:

 I use these packs during my Number Talks.
-I put each of these sets on rings so that I can do a quick Number Talk whenever I have a minute and a digital version that you can use any time:
+I put each of the printable sets on rings so that I can do a quick Number Talk whenever I have a minute and a digital version that you can use any time:

 To practice subitizing sets of numbers, I would put these cards upside down on the table and have students turn them over and write the number without counting.
 You could use whiteboards, blackboards or magnetic boards.
 Students could also hold them up for each other and play in pairs with the cards.